GiadaPa/DODM-Final-Project/README.md

 4. I assume we dont have to inforce the requirement that no bus route will travel down the same arc (I believe this will be enforced by the inputs provided)
 5. The input suggests that the bus routes dont loop back on themselves?
 6. Currently if there are mutliple tasks that happen at the same node with a larger gap in time (meaning the person has to return to the node, we currently can't model for that)
+7. Can a person keep their bike during a task?